+When facing a legal dispute, do you really have to go to court?
 Believe it or not, courts actually prefer when parties to a conflict or dispute use alternative methods to the traditional route of pursuing legal claims through the court system.
 The argument is for judicial economy, which essentially holds the perspective of reducing the burden on an already overly consumed court system.
-With less cases coming through the court, and instead being resolved in other manners, it would relieve the court in both time and resources – which it so scarcely has to begin with.
+With fewer cases coming through the court and instead being resolved in other manners, it would relieve the court in both time and resources – which it so scarcely has to begin with.

-What is Alternative Dispute Resolution?
+What Is Alternative Dispute Resolution?

-Benefits of Alternative Dispute Resolutions
+Benefits Of Alternative Dispute Resolutions

-States, companies, and organizations across the world are employing alternative methods to dispute resolution more and more.
+States, companies and organizations across the world are employing alternative methods to dispute resolution more and more.
 From Europe and North America to Asia and Africa, experts have advocated for alternative dispute resolution.
-The goal is to help build cooperation, trust, and meaningful connections between parties.
+The goal is to help build cooperation, trust and meaningful connections between parties.
 Justice Adejumo of Nigeria recently expressed his fondness of the establishment of an ADR center in his country.
 “It provides a platform for the robust-in-thought and a clearing-house for multi-faceted industrial and workplace disputes.
 There is no doubt that the center will be able to transform conflicts into cooperation.
 In addition, mistrust into trust, and alienation into meaningful human connectedness.
-Thereby promoting Industrial and peace and sustainable development in Nigeria”.
+Thereby promoting Industrial and peace and sustainable development in Nigeria.”
 Employing ADR internationally, and here at home, is key.